akkik04/Python-Practice/README.md

 # Python-Projects
-Collection of Python Projects I did while learning the syntax.
+- Collection of a few simple Python projects I did while learning the syntax.